Components of a Scene

 GoGuardian Quicklists are typically used in Allow List scenarios.
 Adding the Google Docs Quick List to a Block List scene will cause all Google Docs services to be blocked.

 District Quick Lists

 District Quick Lists (also referred to as Shared Quick Lists) are collections of URLs managed through Org Management by a Super User.
 These Quick Lists will be accessible to all Teachers within the organization.

 Custom Quick Lists

-You can also create your own Quick Lists to easily add or remove groups of URLs to your exceptions list without having to add or remove them individually.
+You can also create your own Quick Lists to easily add or remove groups of URLs to your Allow or Block list without having to add or remove them individually.

-Quick Lists can be added to any of your Allowed Website Lists or Blocked Website Lists.
+Quick Lists can be added to any of your personal scenes in an Allow List or Block List.
 Quick Lists can be modified at any time.

 You can configure your scene to automatically open websites on your students' devices when applied using the Auto-Open Tabs section.
-URLs added to this section will be opened automatically as soon as the scene is applied.
+URLs added to this section will be opened when the scene is applied.

 Tabs will only open if the student has a Chrome web browser window open and running.
 So, if your student does not receive them right away, ask them to open a Chrome web browser window, and they should receive the tabs.